This is one place where you can always come to for many things that you will need in your journey as a Personal Support Worker.

 It should focus on the requirements of your target employer and presents your education, skills, accomplishments, and experiences as such.

-One well-written, strategic and targeted résumé and cover letter is worth hundred’s of résumés aimlessly sent out.
+One well-written, strategic and targeted résumé and cover letter are worth hundred’s of résumés aimlessly sent out.

 A cover letter is used to effectively market your unique value to the potential employer.